build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 The provided code checks if a URL link is valid and then uses the *YouTubeTranscriptApi.get_transcript(video_id)* method to retrieve the YouTube transcript using the YouTube API.
 This method provides accurate and official captions associated with the video.

-## Part 3 - Summarizing and translating a video using ML models from Hugging Face.
+## Part 3 - Summarizing and translating a transcript using ML models.

 Now that we have the full transcript of the YouTube video, we can proceed to utilize open-source models for natural language processing tasks, such as summarization, translation, and more.
 These models will help us to extract valuable insights from the transcript.